Gary Goodridge

-Gary Henry Goodridge (born January 17, 1966), nicknamed "Big Daddy", is a Trinidadian-Canadian former heavyweight kickboxer and mixed martial artist fighting out of Barrie, Ontario.
+Gary Goodridge (born January 17, 1966) is a Trinidadian-Canadian former heavyweight kickboxer and mixed martial artist fighting out of Barrie, Ontario.
 Prior to kickboxing and MMA, he was also one of the top ranked contenders in the world of professional arm wrestling.
 In early 2012, Goodridge was diagnosed with early onset of chronic traumatic encephalopathy (CTE).

 Early life

 Goodridge was born in Saint James, Port of Spain, Trinidad and Tobago before moving to Barrie, Ontario, Canada.
 Prior to his career in combat sports, he worked as a welder at the Honda factory in Alliston, Ontario.

 He was a world champion in arm wrestling, and was able to defeat the likes of greats Sharon Remez and John Brzenk in 1991 and again in 1994.
-He was also the super heavyweight amateur boxing champion of Canada.
+Goodridge started competing in amateur boxing after only a few months of training under Norm Bell.
+He proceeded to win his first seven fights and won the Canadian National Amateur Boxing Championship at super heavyweight with a TKO of Scott McLellan of New Waterford Nova Scotia.
+Goodridge then lost his first international match against American boxer David Bostice, and decided to change sports rather than proceed with boxing.

 Mixed martial arts career

 Goodridge originally applied for Ultimate Fighting Championship at his friends' suggestion after they watched the fight between Remco Pardoel and Orlando Wiet in UFC 2.
 He started training in a Kuk Sool Won school, as he wanted some martial arts credentials aside from his boxing championship, only to find out that the school was already training a fighter to compete in UFC.
 Gary was forced to fight him, and he won in dominant fashion, so he was quickly offered a 4th degree black belt and a free dobok if he represented the school at the event.
 He ended up going to UFC 8 with less than a month's experience in the art.